Boris Johnson dodged Rishi Sunak's Big Brexit Deal speech and everyone took notice - ExBulletin

 He added: If necessary, we are ready to engage with the government in order to obtain additional clarifications, revisions or changes if necessary.

-Labor leader Keir Starmer has said his party will back the deal when it comes to a vote in the House of Commons, although it is not yet clear when that will be.
+union leader Keir Starmer said his party would back the deal when it comes to a vote in the House of Commons, although it is not yet clear when that will be.

 |